EhrmannS/tree-allometry/README.md

 | ... | ... | ... | ... | ... |

 _id_location_ and _other_ can be any desired number of additional columns for the needs of your sampling design. _id_species_, _d130_ and _height_ however are required to run this function.

-## Usage
-Everything can be used, under the terms of the [License](LICENSE).
-You only need to pay attention to either set ID of species in your data to the values that can be found [here](tables/tree_species.csv) or adapt the code.
-Feel free to fork it all and add your equations and values to this repo!

 ## References
 - Børset, O. (1954): Kubering av osp på rot.
 Meddelelser fra det norske Skogforsøksvesen 12: 391–447.